-1-Wire communication protocol was developed by Dallas Semiconductor owned by Maxim.
-This protocol allows communication of multiple chips to one host with minimal pin count.
+Dallas Semiconductor, owned by Maxim, developed the 1-Wire communication protocol.
+This protocol allows the communication of multiple chips to one host with minimal pin count.
 The protocol is called 1-Wire because it uses 1 wire to transfer data.
-1-Wire architecture uses pull up resistor to pull voltage of data line at master side.
+The 1-Wire architecture uses a pull-up resistor to pull the data line’s voltage at the master side.

-Before communicating master resets network by holding the bus low for at least 480us and then looking for responding pulse from slaves.
-Then master calls slave by its address which is unique for each slave device.
+Before communicating master resets the network by holding the bus low for at least 480us and then looking for a responding pulse from slaves.
+Then master calls the slave by its address, which is unique for each slave device.

-Each device has 48 bit (six bytes) globally unique address where last eight bits are CRC of first 56 bits.
-First byte stores a device family code, that identifies device type.
+Each device has 48 bits (six bytes) globally unique addresses where the last eight bits are CRC of the first 56 bits.
+First, byte stores a device family code that identifies device type.

-When there is more than one chip in 1-wire circuit then it is called 1-wire network or so called MicroLAN.
+When there is more than one chip in a 1-wire circuit, it is called a 1-wire network or so-called MicroLAN.
 This network requires one master and at least one slave.
-Standard allows putting as many slaves as you want, but when this number exceeds 20 there communication problems may occur.
+Standard allows putting as many slaves as you want, but their communication problems may occur when this number exceeds 20.
 Wire length connecting slaves to master may be up to 200m.
-The longer line the better care should be takes like avoid crossing with power lines.
-For longer cables cheapest and easiest solution is to use CAT5 cable that is used for LAN.
+The longer line, the better care should be taken, like avoid crossing with power lines.
+For longer cables cheapest and easiest solution is to use the CAT5 cable that is used for LAN.

 Usually 1-Wire devices are connected using three leads (Power, Data, GND)